-Those who watched Notts cricket through the 1950s have an indelible memory of two leg spinners bowling in tandem and in the process baffling the best batsmen on the county circuit.
+Those who watched Notts cricket through the 1950s have an indelible memory of two leg spinners bowling in tandem and, in the process, baffling the best batsmen on the county circuit.
 One was the seasoned Australian Test cricketer, Bruce Dooland, the other a spindly lad of less than medium height with an unpronounceable name – Gamini Goonesena.
-However when one combs carefully through the records, it’s surprising how relatively few matches they played together.
+However, when one combs carefully through the records, it’s surprising how relatively few matches they played together.
 Dooland scarely missed a game in five seasons (1953-57).
-Goonesena’s career stats show he played for the county from 1952 to 1964, but in four of the five seasons Dooland operated, Goonesena was resident at Cambridge University and missed half the county programme – in fact in 1956 he played a mere five championship games.
+Goonesena’s career stats show he played for the county from 1952 to 1964, but in four of the five seasons Dooland operated, Goonesena was resident at Cambridge University and missed half the county programme – in fact in 1956 he played a mere five Championship games.

 Whilst Dooland came to England having been rejected by the Australian Test selectors and was determined on a career in professional cricket, Goonesena’s cricketing path was perhaps the most complex of all Notts players.
 Born in Colombo on 16 February 1931, he was educated at the prestigious Royal College, Colombo (Ceylon’s equivalent of Eton or Harrow).
-In the college XI for three seasons 1946/7 to 1948/9, he actually made his first-class debut for Ceylon (v Holkar) aged 17 in 1947/8.
+In the college XI for three seasons 1946/7 to 1948/9, he actually made his First-Class debut for Ceylon (v Holkar) aged 17 in 1947/8.
 Leaving school he fancied a career as a pilot and gained entry to the RAF College at Cranwell in 1950.
-The College had a very strong cricket tradition in the 1950s with a regular annual fixture against Notts C&G. It was not long before the College realized that Goonesena was not suitable material for the RAF, or a flying career in general, but his cricketing potential was obvious and Notts approached him.
+The College had a very strong cricket tradition in the 1950s with a regular annual fixture against Notts Club & Ground.
+It was not long before the College realized that Goonesena was not suitable material for the RAF, or a flying career in general, but his cricketing potential was obvious and Notts approached him.

 For only the second time he had in 1958 a full season at Trent Bridge, taking 68 wickets and scoring 592 runs.
 In 1959 he left cricket, but the following year found him in Canberra as attache to the Sri Lankan High Commission.
 In 1960/1 and again in 1963/4 he played briefly for New South Wales, substituting for Richie Benaud when the latter was on Test duty.
 Back in England in 1964, Goonesena made a re-appearance at Trent Bridge and in nine matches took 22 wickets, including two five-fors.